 When in crisis, almost all fading kittens exhibit similar symptoms.
 Profound lethargy, low body temperature, pale gums, low respiratory rate, and failure to root and nurse or eat are nearly universal signs of the syndrome.
 However, these signs can be caused by a large number of problems.

-Inadequate mothering -- by the feline mother -- is a leading risk factor for fading kitten syndrome.
-Most foster kittens are subject to this risk factor in the extreme, since they have been orphaned or abandoned by their mothers.
-Even kittens with mothers in the picture may be at risk if the mother is inexperienced, unable to produce sufficient milk, unwilling to let the kittens nurse, stressed, malnourished, or, paradoxically, obese.
+Inadequate mothering — by the feline mother — is a leading risk factor for fading kitten syndrome.
+Most foster kittens are subject to this risk factor in the extreme, since they were orphaned or abandoned by their mothers.
+Even kittens with mothers in the picture may be at risk if the mother is inexperienced, unable to produce sufficient milk, unwilling to let the kittens nurse, stressed, malnourished or, paradoxically, obese.

 Trauma and hypothermia are two causes of fading kitten syndrome that truly come on suddenly.
-Trauma occurs most frequently when a kitten falls from height or is crushed.
-Hypothermia occurs when kittens are separated from one another and the mother in a chilly environment.
-Note that hypothermia can be either a cause or a result of a fading kitten crisis.
+Trauma occurs most frequently when a kitten falls from a height or gets crushed.
+Hypothermia occurs when kittens get separated from one another and the mother in a chilly environment.
+Note that hypothermia is either a cause or a result of a fading kitten crisis.
 Almost all fading kittens in crisis will exhibit hypothermia.

 Hereditary defects ranging from heart irregularities to undeveloped immune systems may cause fading kitten syndrome.

 Hemolytic anemia is another possible cause of the syndrome.
 This condition can occur when a kitten has a different blood type than its mother.
 When the kitten nurses during the first days of its life, it ingests antibodies that attack its blood cells.